flybywiresim/docs/docs/start/porting-custom-cameras.md

     Find CAMERAS.CFG in `..\LocalCache\SimObjects\Airplanes\Asobo_A320_NEO`

-    Copy the following file (using CTRL+C or right click+copy)
+    Copy the file above (using CTRL + C or Right Click + Copy)

 !!! info "Step Two"

     Find CAMERAS.CFG in directory `..\LocalCache\SimObjects\Airplanes\FlyByWire_A320_NEO`

-    Paste the file you copied into this folder, and replace/overwrite when asked to.
+    Paste the file you copied in step one, and replace/overwrite when asked to.

     If the folder FlyByWire_A320_NEO does not exist, create a new one with the name FlyByWire_A320_NEO.

 Ready to go!
-Launch the sim and load into the New A32NX.
+Launch the sim and load into the new A32NX.
 Use the same keybinds you used before to load your custom camera views.